Neckbreaker: Butterfly neckbreaker

 The wrestler and opponent face each other, the opponent bent forward.
 The wrestler hooks the opponent's arms back in a butterfly, placing his forearms in the crooks of the opponent's elbows, with his hands on top of the opponent's back in a butcher's grip.
 The wrestler then lifts the opponent into an upside-down vertical position while rotating the opponent, then falls to their back while maintaining the hold, dragging the opponent down with them to drive their back into the ground as in a neckbreaker slam.
 Will Ospreay would use a corkscrew version as the Storm Breaker.

 Corkscrew neckbreaker

 Also known as a standing somersault neckbreaker and/or rolling neckbreaker, this move sees the attacking wrestler place the opponent in a three-quarter facelock and perform a somersault forwards, then falls down supine, using the momentum of the flip to twist the opponent's neck and back into the ground.
-Popularized by Johnny Mundo as the Moonlight Drive.
+Popularized by John Morrison as the Moonlight Drive.

 Diving neckbreaker

 The attacking wrestler jumps from a raised platform (usually the second turnbuckle) and grabs an opponent's neck while in midair, thereby taking them down.
+Evan Golden popularized a diving somersault neckbreaker variation called the Super Afterburner.